KGW Good Energy Campaign Leads the Race Against Climate Change

 “I think the people in Portland are ready to be active in the community.
 They’ve been sitting at home and are now looking for projects to do,” says Stever.
 “If we can help create excitement around the idea – especially after the year we’ve had – it’s a big win.”

-It’s clear the people in the Portland area agree, as early results coming in from Good Energy are very encouraging.
+The people in the Portland area clearly agree, as early results coming in from Good Energy are very encouraging.

 “The collaboration of the KGW Good Energy campaign and our Green Horizons initiative has been a great success.
 We have seen an incredible amount of interest in switching to electric and hybrid vehicles from our members and the community,” says McVay.
-“We are thrilled to continue to help members save money while making a positive impact on the environment.”
+“We are thrilled to continue to help members save money while positively impacting the environment.”

 “I’m proud of this campaign,” says Stever.
 “It’s going to be so good for the community and that’s beautiful.”